 Today, you can find a wide variety of practical vehicles such as MPV's or mini-vans on the market, that can be used as a mini van.
 Recently the Ford Transit Connect makes an interesting base vehicle with it's elevated roof version, allowing lots of inside headroom.

 Professional companies like Reimo can help you with your camper conversion, but you can easily build your own mini camper following these quite basic DIY tips.
 These are small vehicles and all you need is some basic equipment to convert it into a sensible camper van.

 The base vehicle can be either a passenger or a cargo vehicle with or without the back seat.
 You may use the back seat when not traveling or just keep it inside if it folds down all the way.
 But remember, there is a whole lot more storage room without the seats, so work it out to fit your needs to the best.

-On the above set of photos you van see the Ford Transit Connect mini camper.
+On the above and below set of photos you van see the Ford Transit Connect camper.
 This is quite a simple conversion done by using some basic frame work (wood or aluminum) and covering the top with removable plywood panels, enabling you to reach the storage room under the bed.
 Get a mattress cut to the right size and you're about done.

 If a full-time mini camper van is what you're looking for, check out the video below...

 And check out this fun French video, perfectly describing the practical combination of a small van and a roof tent!

 A roof tent is another smart addition for a small camper.
 Keep the kitchen and storage space inside the car and sleep on the roof of your camping van in comfort.

 Every now and then some professional conversions come out with pop top roofs, adding standing height to the camper van.
 The smallest current pop top mini van camper is based on the Citroen Nemo and made by the British Romahome .